markaduol/UROP/README.md

   ```
 because the names of the LLVM tools are suffixed with the version number of the LLVM distribution.

+You may also need to change some fixed paths in the Makefile such as `KLEE_INCLUDE=/klee/include` if you
+are not using the Vagrant or Docker environments.
+Note: Planning on migrating to a build system (CMake) in order to avoid this.

 The `libupb.a.bc` in the `obj` directory is the bitcode file we're interested in.
 It contains LLVM bitcode for the 2 revisions of the `upb` library, `third_party/upb` and `third_party/upb-2` respectively.

 All the test drivers are in the `test` directory.
 After running `make`, their LLVM bitcode files will be in the `obj` directory.
 Run